 Other thoughtful summaries that show you have thoroughly read the readings and are striving to apply your learning.
 As appropriate, include gospel connections or insights that you gain from the readings.

 2. Your assignment must include 2-3 lingering questions or ideas that you have about the readings.
 Examples of these lingering questions or ideas could include the following:

 Applying these ideas in schools seems complicated by ...; how can I better understand the application?

 These ideas don't align with what we learned in xx class; can you help me understand?

-- 1. What progress did I make on a) my intervention project and b) my assessment project? - 2.
+- 3. Practicum updates: Include answers to the following questions: - 1.
+What progress did I make on a) my intervention project and b) my assessment project? - 2.
 What did I learn from my experiences with my project? - 3.
 What mistakes did I make and what did I learn from this?
 (Making mistakes is good!) - 4.
 What class content did I use in practicum this week? - 5.
 What do I wish I would have known how to do? - 6.
 What am I going to do next week? - 7.
 What questions do I have for ELY?

+Sep 20

-Sep Due: Monday, Sep 28 at 10:00 am 28
+Due: Monday, Sep 20 at 10:00 am